 - Availability of getting specialty food items?

-Menu planning is knowing exactly what you and your family will be eating on specified days.
-It’s also figuring out how many portions you’ll be serving (and storing) and the ingredients you’re going to need.
+Menu planning is scheduling exactly what you and your family will be eating on specified days.
+It’s also figuring out how many portions and ingredients you’re going to need to prepare your meals.

-Once your menu planning is complete, it’s time to open your pantry and refrigerator to take an inventory of provisions you already have.
+Now, it’s time to open your pantry and refrigerator to take an inventory of the provisions you already have.
 Looking at your menu, list any ingredients you need to shop for.

 When shopping for ingredients, know the difference between perishables and nonperishables.
 Perishables are fresh foods that expire quickly (fresh meats, fish, produce and dairy products).
 Nonperishables are foods or ingredients that have been preserved to have longer shelf-life such as items that are canned, bottled or vacuum-packed.

 If you know you’re going to be where grocery stores are plenty, don’t bog down your RV with unnecessary weight with heavy bottles, jars and cans.
-You can pick those ingredients up along the way.
-Oh and those bottles, jars and cans create bulky and heavy trash which may make it difficult to find proper recycling or trash disposals.
+You can certainly pick those ingredients up along the way.
+But also, think about all those bottles, jars and cans that create bulky and heavy trash.
+That in itself can present challenges of finding recycling or trash disposals.

 Unless you’re going to be RVing to a desolate or sparse location, grocery stores are typically within a 20-30 mile radius of your destinations.
 So, don’t think you need to pack everything into your pantry, fridge and freezer at the beginning of your trip.
-Just make sure you have your meal planner journal within arm’s reach in your RV, tow vehicle or toad.
+Just make sure you have your meal planner journal within arm’s reach at all times.

 RV kitchens are very small and don’t afford much storage space for excessive kitchen gadgets and cooking tools.
-If you’re a simple cook, then your stock of kitchen utensils won’t require much.
-However, if you love to chef it up, you’ll want to make certain you have all the right tools to make an absolutely fabulous meal.
+If you’re a simple cook, you certainly won’t need many cooking tools, utensils or small kitchen appliances.
+However, if you love to chef it up, you’ll want to make certain you have all the right tools and appliances to make an absolutely fabulous meal.

-You may want to curtail taking a kitchen gadget or appliance you’re only going to use once.
-Asking a neighbor at the campground or RV park to borrow something you don’t have is always an option.
+Plus, it doesn’t make sense to store a kitchen gadget or appliance you’re only going to use once.
+So, asking a neighbor at the campground or RV park to borrow a kitchen gadget is always an option.

-That said, there are basic cooking gadgets you may will need in your RV kitchen depending on your menu.
-Here’s a few we recommend:
+All of that said, there are the basic cooking supplies you may will need in your RV kitchen depending on your menu, how you prepare and cook your foods.

 Planning a spaghetti night or pulled pork sandwiches for lunch one day?
-You can pre-cook some of your meals and freeze them for later.
-When our RV is parked in a campground with full hookups, I will do a massive batch cooking.
-That way, I have enough electricity to simultaneously use my instant pot, air fryer and convection oven.
+You can pre-cook a larger batch and freeze them for later.
+We call that batch cooking.

 - Don’t cook a new recipe with ingredients or cooking methods you’re not familiar with on an RV trip.
 Or, at least have a backup plan if it doesn’t turn out.